 1. Less Social Media and Technology

-It’s totally up to you what social media you choose to take part in (or allow your children to take part in), but reducing your time using technology in general can make a huge positive impact on your life and actually help with feelings of loneliness.
+It’s totally up to you what social media you choose to take part in (or allow your children to take part in), but reducing your time using technology in general can have a major positive impact on your life and actually help with feelings of loneliness.
 An idea to remember is “disconnect to connect,” which means being intentional about being present in the moment, especially when you are spending time with loved ones or doing something you enjoy.
-Turn off your phone when you can or put it on silent.
-There will always be time to check a text or an email, but you can’t get cherished moments back and you can’t really enjoy what you’re doing when you’re not fully there.

 2. More Outdoor Time

-Exposure to sunlight, fresh air and nature are all scientifically known for increasing serotonin levels.
-What is serotonin?
-Serotonin is a brain chemical known for improving a person’s state of mind.
+Exposure to sunlight, fresh air and nature are all scientifically known to increase serotonin levels, which is a brain chemical that improves a person’s state of mind.
 When serotonin levels are higher, researchers have found that people tend to be happier and “that positive emotions and agreeableness foster congenial relationships with others.”
-So in other words, getting outdoors and boosting those serotonin levels on a regular basis can likely help improve the sympathetic relations you have with others, which can help decrease loneliness.
-(11)

-3. Contact a Friend or Family Member (In a Non-Digital Way)
+3. Reach Out to a Friend or Family Member

 4. Share Your Living Space